tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 .. figure:: images/zoomed_in.jpg

-The crossed arrows at the centre of your screen is the pivot indicator, marking the current centre of rotation and additionally indicating the x, y and z axes (as red, green and blue respectively).
+The crossed arrows at the centre of your screen form the pivot indicator, marking the current centre of rotation and additionally indicating the x, y and z axes (as red, green and blue respectively).
 As well as a handy visual reference point, this will become important later when it comes to adding position targets to atoms.

 Now, try panning around by clicking and dragging with the *middle mouse button* (if you are using a two-button mouse or touchpad, you can also use *shift-left